pytorch/android-demo-app/D2Go/README.md

 ```
 This will create the quantized D2Go model and save it at `android-demo-app/D2Go/ObjectDetection/app/src/main/assets/d2go.pt`.

-**The size of the quantized D2Go model is only 2.6MB, 11 times reduction in size of the 30.5MB YOLOv5s model.** For the model inference speed comparison, see the note at the end of Step 4.
+The size of the quantized D2Go model is only 2.6MB.

 4. Build and run the D2Go Android app